Maui Now: November 29, 2017 Weather Forecast

 West Side

-Today: Scattered showers, mainly after noon.
+Today: Scattered showers.
 Partly sunny, with a high near 83.
-East wind 7 to 13 mph.
+East wind 7 to 10 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Isolated showers.
 Mostly cloudy, with a low around 73.
 East wind 7 to 14 mph, with gusts as high as 18 mph.
 Chance of precipitation is 20%.